-The Imaginary Suitcase is also the solo avatar of Belgian lad Laurent Leemans, singer and guitarist in the acoustic folk-rock combo Ceilí Moss from 1996 to 2015 and before that in La Vierge du Chancelier Rolin in the 90s.
+The Imaginary Suitcase is also the third life of Laurent, singer and guitarist of Ceilí Moss from 1996 to 2015 and before that singer of La Vierge du Chancelier Rolin in the 90s.

-Cracker sang "what the world needs now is another folksinger like I need a hole in my head" and they were not wrong, but in 2012, after 14 years spent in a band of 5 to 8 musicians playing full throttle Poguesey folk-rock, the desire to bring to life songs that didn’t fit in the Ceilí Moss sound got stronger than the fear of becoming the 1001st whining brat who strums two and a half chords and moans his small time existentialism, so that everyone understands what Schopenhauer meant when he wrote about boredom as a metaphysical experience…
+Cracker sang "what the world needs now is another folksinger like I need a hole in my head" and they weren't wrong, but in 2012, after about fifteen years spent playing full throttle folk-rock in a group of 5 to 8 musicians, the desire to bring to life certain songs not selected by Ceilí Moss got stronger than the apprehension of becoming the umpteenth brat who whines his moods over two and a half chords and makes you understand what Schopenhauer meant when he spoke of boredom as a metaphysical experience…

-This project began as a mere recreation, and Laurent expected not much of it except the selfish satisfaction of seeing some personal songs come to life, but The Imaginary Suitcase grew way beyond it's founder's wildest expectations with gigs (awkward at first to find yourself alone on stage when you've always had half a dozen excellent musicians behind your back...), praise and enthusiastic comments from the blogosphere and occasional cooperations with Marc Gunn (of the Brodbingnagian Bards), Jessica Kilroy, Seesayle, Formiga & Cigale, Tiny (from Doosra) or Marieke Lightband.
+This project, which started as a simple recreation and from which Laurent did not expect much except the selfish pleasure of bringing personal songs to life, has since taken on a totally unexpected scale, thanks to concerts (strange and destabilizing at the beginning to find oneself alone on stage when you've always had half a dozen excellent musicians to lean on!), laudatory articles and enthusiastic comments in the blogosphere and occasional cooperation with Jean-François Durdu (from Ceilí Moss, Camping Sauvach and Bow), Marc Gunn (from Brodbingnagian Bards), Jessica Kilroy, Seesayle, Formiga & Cigale, Tiny (from Doosra), Marieke Lightband or Florence Estragues.